medibloc/panacea-js-old/docs/medjs-transaction.rst

 - withdraw vesting transaction: To withdraw vesting MED.
 - become candidate transaction: To become candidate of the delegate.
 - quit candidacy transaction: To quit candidacy for the delegate.
-- vote transaction: To vote one of the candidate.(It could be change to multiple voting.)
+- vote transaction: To vote multiple candidates.
+- add certification transaction: To issue certification to the subject.
+- revoke certification transaction: To revoke certification from the subject.

 ---------------------------------------------------------------------------